Clothing support

 Loving Arms – Waikato(external link)

-Support available for parents or caregivers of a newborn or infant in Waikato.
-You can refer yourself.
-Since being established in 2014, Loving Arms has helped over 6000 Waikato babies and their families by distributing donated baby items, including clothing, bedding, nappies, toiletries, cots, car seats and prams.
+Phone or text 027 2549059, or email [email protected].
+Since being established in 2014, Loving Arms has helped over 7000 Waikato babies and their families by distributing donated baby items, including clothing, bedding, nappies, toiletries, cots, car seats, and prams.

 Nurturing Families – Auckland(external link)